Why are my teeth sensitive?

 What is a Dental Implant?

 A Dental Implant is a “man-made” replacement for a missing tooth or tooth root.
 Made from titanium, this screw-like object is inserted under the gum and directly into the upper or lower jaw bone.
 There is usually minimal discomfort involved with this procedure.
 After a period of a few months, the Dental Implant and the bone fuse together.
 This creates an anchor for the new tooth to be placed onto the dental implant.
-The Dental Implant will be placed by one of the specialists we work with.
-Typically after several months of healing you will then be ready for us to place the tooth restoration.

 What are the Benefits of Dental Implants?